 This is an effective remedy for those who suffer from type 2 diabetes.
 Studies indicate that ketones introduced in the body via a low-carb diet can lead to better glycemic control.
 This helps to regulate the blood sugar level.
 So, if you are a diabetic, it can be excellent in reducing dependency on certain medications.

-Studies suggest that ketone bodies have anti-seizure properties.
+- Studies suggest that Keaton helps in epilepsy.
 In addition to that, they are said to have neuroprotective and anticonvulsant properties.
 These are highly beneficial features that can help treat certain types of epilepsy.
 Note that trial studies for those with epilepsy show that it can reduce the severity of seizures by up to 55%.

 Measuring Levels of Ketones